rust-lang/rfcs/text/0000-osstring-string-interface.md

 Create a new API without copying `str` as closely as possible.

-## Stricter bounds on the pattern-accepting iterator constructors
+## Looser bounds on the pattern-accepting iterator constructors

-The proposed bounds on the pattern-accepting functions are the weakest possible.
-This means that one can often construct an "iterator" that does not actually implement the `Iterator` trait.
-For example, one can call `split` with any `P: Pattern<'a>`, but the resulting `Split` struct only implements the `Iterator` trait if `P` is additionally `Clone`.
-This is likely to be confusing, so tightening the bounds may be desirable.
+The proposed bounds on the pattern-accepting iterator functions are stronger than necessary.
+All of the functions from `split` through `rmatches` in the above list can be implemented using only `P:
+Pattern<'a>`.
+Constructing an object without the tighter bounds would not be very useful, however, as it would not implement `Iterator`.
+As that behavior would be confusing, bounds matching those on the corresponding `Iterator` implementations have been proposed.
+This appears to be the same route taken in `str`.

 # Unresolved questions